Schlaflied/Schlaflied/README.md

 ### If you are a recruiter who is searching for agentic AI builder and workflow optimization around GTA Canada, I am the right person to contact to.
 I would rather my code instead stupid PDF resume to explain what I do.
 ### For recruiters: If you are still using stupid ATS and AI filter to select the candidate, you will NEVER find the right person for your organization.
 You said you paid for Linkedin Premium?
-I have achieve a 47% using my [Job autopilot](https://github.com/Schlaflied/job-autopilot).
+I have achieved a 47% using my [Job autopilot](https://github.com/Schlaflied/job-autopilot).
 ### It is AI era, STOP using hiring method in 2006, if you continue to use ATS for filtering candidates and don't even to take a look on their works, you will soon REPLACED by AI.
 Even GPT know the resume better than you do.

 **Also on GitHub:**